Letting to tenants with pets

 So you need to say how many pets, with details about the agreed pet such as the breed, microchipping etc.

 You should also ask for details of the pet’s vet and (VERY important) the name and address of someone who is willing to look after the pet if for some reason the tenant can’t.
 For example if he is hospitalised.
 If you don’t do this, YOU will be responsible for looking after it!

 Terms and conditions regarding pets in rented property

-For example the big problem with dogs is barking when they are left alone.
+For example, the big problem with dogs is barking when they are left alone.
 Often the pet owner is unaware of this (as the dog does not bark when they are there).
-So the terms and conditions provide that they must not be left alone for more than four hours at a time.
+So the special terms and conditions provide that they must not be left alone for more than four hours at a time.

-The terms and conditions are also a useful place to remind tenants of their obligations under the various acts of Parliament regarding animals.
+Terms and conditions are also a useful place to remind tenants of their obligations under the various acts of Parliament regarding animals.